World Community Speaks out against the Global Gag Rule

 Those signing include HIV/AIDS, domestic violence, family planning, reproductive health, refugee, and development experts as well as members of parliament, faith-based organizations, university researchers, medical professionals, and people living with HIV/AIDS.
 They live and work in more than 75 countries, including those in sub-Saharan Africa and the Caribbean, where AIDS has taken the greatest toll to date and where President Bush plans to focus his Emergency Initiative to Fight AIDS.

 According to the letter, women now represent half of those infected with HIV worldwide and are the most at-risk group for contracting HIV.
 The Bush proposal would undermine integrated sexual and reproductive health services that offer HIV prevention information and skills training to women at risk.
-“Without these programs the epidemic we know today would be far worse.”Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to women's well-being and respect and affirm the capacity of women and men to make moral decisions about their lives.
+“Without these programs the epidemic we know today would be far worse.”Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to a person’s well-being and respect and affirm the capacity of all people to make moral decisions about their lives.